Create engaging training videos in 160+ languages.

 If you want sharper storytelling and clearer communication, these podcasts are worth the detour.

-• Best for: L&D teams who want better storytelling, structure, and attention design
+Best for: L&D teams who want better storytelling, structure, and attention design

-• Start here: pick an episode that mirrors your learning problem (systems, behavior, environments, communication)
+- Start here: Pick an episode that mirrors your learning problem (systems, behavior, environments, communication)

-• Worth debating: great stories can still fail at transfer; pair narrative with practice and reinforcement
+- Worth debating: Great stories can still fail at transfer; pair narrative with practice and reinforcement

-Twenty Thousand Hertz β€” Dallas Taylor
+10. Twenty Thousand Hertz (Dallas Taylor)

-• Why listen: a masterclass in how sound and story shape attention and meaning
+- Why listen: A masterclass in how sound and story shape attention and meaning

-• Start here: choose an episode about a familiar sound or system and notice how the story is built scene by scene
+- Start here: Choose an episode about a familiar sound or system and notice how the story is built scene by scene

-🎧 One last suggestion: expand your playlist beyond L&D. Some of the most useful ideas for L&D come from outside the function.
+π§ One last suggestion: expand your playlist beyond L&D. Β Some of the most useful ideas for L&D come from outside the function.
 Add podcasts about your industry and AI to your rotation.
 Industry shows keep you close to the pressures leaders are responding to.
-AI shows help you track how work is changing, so your learning strategy stays relevant.

-A simple listening stack:
+A sample listening stack:

-• 1 L&D podcast for craft and operating practice
+- 1 L&D podcast for craft and operating practice

-• 1 industry podcast to stay close to business context
+- 1 industry podcast to stay close to business context

-• 1 AI podcast to understand what’s shifting in roles and workflows
+- 1 AI podcast to understand whatβs shifting in roles and workflows

 After each episode, write down one implication for capability, communication, or adoption in your organization.